JusticeProject/The-Witness-Puzzle-Solver/README.md

 #### docs folder
 * Documentation used for this readme.
 #### sample_screenshots
 * Various screenshots of the puzzle which can be used instead of loading up the actual video game.
-Make sure the screenshots are show full-screen.
+Make sure the screenshots are shown full-screen.
 #### static folder
 * HTML pages used by the flask web server.
 #### templates folder